 There are lots of ways you can continue to breastfeed when returning to work.
 This will depend on your baby's age and how often they feed during the day.

 You can breastfeed in the mornings and evenings.
 You can then express milk during the day or in the evening.
 Your childminder can give the expressed milk from a cup or beaker while you are at work.

 If your baby needs feeds during the day and no breast milk is available, your childminder can give your baby formula when you are at work.

 Expressing breast milk

-If you want to continue breastfeeding when you go back to work, plan ahead.
+Planning ahead will help you continue breastfeeding when you go back to work.
 Start giving your baby an occasional feed of expressed breast milk from about 6 weeks old.
 This will allow you to become comfortable with expressing your breast milk.

 Parents often use a bottle to give expressed breast milk to their baby.
 Your partner or another family member should help with these feeds if possible.
 This will help your baby get used to taking breast milk from someone other than yourself.

 Paced bottle feeding may help a breastfed baby to take a bottle.

 If you plan to take maternity leave beyond 6 months, this may not be necessary.
 Try and get your baby used to taking milk from a bottle or a cup before you return to work.
 An older baby may take expressed milk from a cup or beaker.
 You can do this from around 6 months.

 Your baby will still get the health benefits from expressed breast milk as they will from direct breast feeding